Access inner details of parts, shorten development time, & believe in the data all while getting top-tier engineering support.

 How Does 3D Scanning Work?

-3D scanning works by taking x, y, and z measurements at millions of points around the object under investigation and calculating its surface geometry with a technique called triangulation.
+3D scanning works by taking x, y, and z measurements of an object and calculating its surface or sometimes internal geometry.
 In other words, 3D scanning captures three-dimensional shape data and texture of an object that can be used in specialized software later for various purposes like manufacturing prototypes, reverse engineering, quality assurance, part digitization, CAD-compare, or creating virtual reality models.

 Types of 3D Scanning

 There are several different types of 3D scanning technologies available today, each with its own strengths, weaknesses, and degrees of accuracy and price.
 The most common methods in industrial applications include laser scanning, structured light scanning, and industrial ct scanning.